Getting Started

 -r, --redirect <enum> Whether to redirect to the locale closest to `navigator.language` when the user visits the site, could be `auto`, `never` or `only-default-lang` (default: "only-default-lang")

--R, --edit-repo [boolean|url] Whether to enable or override the `editRepoBaseUrl` config feature, `https://github.com/` prefix could be omitted (default: false)
+-R, --edit-repo [boolean|url|lang] Whether to enable or override the `editRepoBaseUrl` config feature, `https://github.com/` prefix could be omitted; if a language code is provided, all other languages will use the same repo but with the language code as sub-path (default: false)

 -a, --algolia [boolean|alauda] Whether to enable or use the alauda (docs.alauda.io) preset for Algolia search (default: false)